 Market risk is the risk that the fair value or future cash flows of a financial instrument will fluctuate because of changes in market prices.
-The Foundation has investments in equity investments (note 5) which are subject to risks arising from changes in market conditions and general market fluctuations (see note 17).
+The Foundation has investments in equity investments, commercial mortgage fund and private debt (note 5) which are subject to risks arising from changes in market conditions and general market fluctuations.